garretreichenbach/New-StarMade-Launcher/README.md

 # Building from source
 1. Clone the Repo (duh)
-2. run `npm install`
-3. run `node package.js`
 4. run `gradlew all_jar` (Not `gradlew jar`!)

 # Note
-This launcher requires Java version 17 or 18 to work.
+This launcher requires at least Java 11 to work.
-You can download Java 17 here: https://adoptium.net/temurin/releases/?package=any&version=17
+You can download Java 11 here: https://adoptium.net/temurin/releases/?version=11